ovska/FlameCsv/docs/index.md

 # Dependencies

-FlameCsv has three dependencies:
+FlameCsv has two dependencies:
- - [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler) libary that is used for runtime code generation in non-sourcegen scenarios.
  - [System.IO.Pipelines](https://www.nuget.org/packages/system.io.pipelines/) for the powerful abstractions and additional @"FlameCsv.CsvReader.ReadAsync``1(System.IO.Pipelines.PipeReader,FlameCsv.Binding.CsvTypeMap{System.Byte,``0},FlameCsv.CsvOptions{System.Byte})?text=reading" and @"FlameCsv.CsvWriter.WriteAsync``1(System.IO.Pipelines.PipeWriter,System.Collections.Generic.IAsyncEnumerable{``0},FlameCsv.Binding.CsvTypeMap{System.Byte,``0},FlameCsv.CsvOptions{System.Byte},System.Threading.CancellationToken)?text=writing" APIs
  - [CommunityToolkit.HighPerformance](https://github.com/CommunityToolkit/dotnet) which provides utilities for writing high-performance code, and the string pool used for header values.

+A development-time dependency to [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler) is used for extremely performant runtime code-generation in reflection-based code paths.

-It's possible in the future to split FlameCsv to separate packages to keep the core library dependency-free, but there are no hard plans for it yet.
+It's possible in the future to split FlameCsv into separate packages to keep the core library dependency-free, but there are no hard plans for it yet.